marcusolsson/obsidian-projects/README.md

 - [Obsidian Projects: A Better Way to Manage Text-Based Projects in Obsidian](https://beingpax.medium.com/obsidian-projects-a-better-way-to-manage-text-based-projects-in-obsidian-18c2a991069c) by [Prakash Joshi Pax](https://beingpax.medium.com/)

 _Did I miss any?
 Let me know and I'll add them to the list!_

+## Support

+If Projects has been useful to you, consider [buying me a book](https://www.buymeacoffee.com/marcusolsson) to show your support.

+## License

+Projects is distributed under [Apache License 2.0](LICENSE).